z4r/z4r.github.com/_posts/2011-03-21-geo-ip-and-dbd-mysql.markdown

 ---
 layout: post
-title: Geo::IP and DBD::mysql on Snow Leopard
+title: Geo::IP & DBD::mysql on Snow Leopard
 ---

 During the installation of these two packages I ran into some difficulties due to my lack of handiness with [CPAN] and Snow Leopard.